wp-plugins/buddypress-friends-on-line/readme.txt

 === Plugin Name ===
 Contributors: slaFFik
 Tags: buddypress, friends, online, on-line
-Requires at least: WPMU 2.8.4 and BuddyPress 1.1 Tested up to: WPMU 2.8.5.2 and BuddyPress pre1.1.3 Stable tag: 0.1
+Requires at least: WP 3.2 and BuddyPress 1.5
+Tested up to: WP 3.2.1 and BuddyPress 1.5.1
+Stable tag: 0.2

-Plugin will display on your Friends page in a widget under the search field currently on-line friends.
-Data is dynamically updated.
+Plugin will display on your Friends page a new tab called Online with a list of currently online friends.

 == Description ==

-Plugin will display on your Friends page in a widget under the search field currently on-line friends.
-Data is dynamically updated.
+Plugin will display on your Friends page a new tab called Online with a list of currently online friends.

 Visit [CosyDale.com](http://cosydale.com/my-plugin-buddypress-friends-on-line.html) for more information.